-Auto insurance rates are coming down.
+Auto insurance competitive rates are coming down.
 Want to know why?
 Read on.

 Progressive Corporation, the country’s third largest car insurance company, sees a trend in the industry that is turning auto insurance into a buyer’s market.
 According to CEO Glenn Renwick the development of the online insurance market has provided consumers the means to shop more aggressively for insurance.
 The result has been a price competition among insurers that has resulted in a drop in rates.